 The real cause of Inflation is the greedy energy and utilities companies hiking up profits and disguising these as pass on costs.

-Levelling up was just a slogan to defuse the power of real Socialist Economic Principles
+Levelling up is just a slogan to defuse the power of real Socialist Economic Principles

-The idea of levelling up was just a slogan to diffuse the power of real Socialist Economic Principles.
-This is how the Tories were using it to divide tradional voting loyalties in an attempt to grab power away from Labour.
-There was no substance to their claims that they can level up Britain.
-The Tories were hinting or trying to convince voters that they were offering some form of socialism which simply isn’t true.
-Using the ‘levelling up’ slogan and banner was an attempt to steal ground from various political parties with a bona-fide claim to real socialist policies.
-The Tories were obviously pretty scarred of socialism and socialist policies which have become increasingly important to the British voters.
+The idea of levelling up is just a slogan to diffuse the power of real Socialist Economic Principles.
+This is how the Tories are using it to divide tradional voting loyalties in an attempt to grab power away from Labour.
+There is no substance to their claims that they can level up Britain.
+The Tories are hinting or trying to convince voters that they are offering some form of socialism which simply isn’t true.
+Using the ‘levelling up’ slogan and banner is an attempt to steal ground from various political parties with a bona-fide claim to real socialist policies.
+The Tories are obviously pretty scarred of socialism and socialist policies which have become increasingly important to the British voters.
 It is a clever ploy with the intention of making you believe that The Tories are something which they definitely are not.
-The Tories are not socialists nor will they ever be but ‘levelling up ‘ was simply a slogan and a ploy to make you believe they could be.
-However the General Election of 2019 was simply a single policy election and not many voters actually looked beyond that.
-The only issue for voters was who they believed could get Brexit done as swiftly as possible: because everyone was fed up with hearing about it.
+The Tories are not socialists nor will they ever be but ‘levelling up ‘ is a ploy to make you believe they can be.

 Competition is the way forward for the public ownership of Gas and Electricity in Britain